opennode/waldur-core/docs/api/instance.rst

 Possible states:

-- OK - installation succeed
+- OK - installation succeeded
 - NOT OK - installation is not ready yet
 - NO DATA - no information about installation state
 - FAIL - installation failed